csgoservers/source-rcon/README.md

 If you want to execute all tests from this repository then execute `make test`.

-## Important note

-This is not an official Steam product. csgoservers.xyz is not affiliated with Valve Corporation or Counter-Strike

 ## License

+>This is not an official Steam product. csgoservers.xyz is not affiliated with Valve Corporation or Counter-Strike

 See [LICENSE](LICENSE)